laidix/laidix/README.md

 # Hi there, I'm laidix! 👋

 🚀 **Developer | Porter**
-I love porting stuff for FREE, love to experiment, and sharing my done work with the community.
+I love porting stuff, love to experiment, and sharing my open source work with the community.

 ---